hennesre/jobhuntengine/outreach_generation_framework.md

 I'm interested in [Company] because [specific reason about their product/market/approach].
 [Optional: one more sentence connecting to your experience or perspective].

-I'm currently a Lead PM at Remesh where I've launched multiple AI products from 0 to 1, including our most recent AI agent product built on a custom LLM orchestration layer.
+I'm currently a Staff PM at Remesh where I've launched multiple AI products from 0 to 1, including our most recent AI agent product built on a custom LLM orchestration layer.
 I'm looking for my next opportunity to build AI products at scale, and [Company]'s approach to [specific thing] aligns well with what I want to work on next.

 ---